d0tTino/GeneCoder/docs/cloud.md

 Profiles are saved under `~/.genecoder/data` by default.
 The location can be customized with the `--cache-dir` option or the `GENECODER_DATA_DIR` environment variable.

+## Dashboard Heatmaps

+The built-in dashboard renders GC content and homopolymer length as heatmaps.
+Start the web server and open `http://localhost:8000/dashboard`.
+Paste a DNA sequence and click **Analyze** to see the new visualizations next to the sequence plot.